RoseMaster3000/fightorflight-aggro/README.md

 * * The hp of the pokemon entity is no longer decided by the base stat,it is decided by the hp stat of the pokemon directly now.
 * * The damage a Pokemon entity takes will be dealt to the pokemon,causing the hp to drop,healing the entity will also heal the pokemon(Recommended to use with [Healing Campfire](https://modrinth.com/mod/healing-campfire)).
 (This feature uses some function used by my max health calculation function.
 Disabling the function will also disable this feature.)
 * * Please notice that healing the Pokemon won't heal the entity currently.Just recall your pokemon,use your sitrus berries or anything else and get back to fight.
 Or use the items,recall and send it out again.
+* Some held item will offer damage boost(type-enhancing items,Choice Specs, Choice Band,Muscle Band,Choice Glasses,Life orb)
+* * The life orb will also deal damage to the pokemon like the core series.A pokemon is immune to the damage if the pokemon's ability is Sheer Force or Magic Guard.
+* The sheer force will boost all moves' damage,but the move can no longer apply effects to the entities.(e.g. fire type move will no longer set the entity on fire)
 ## TODO
 - Type effectiveness for Pokemon entities:There doesn't seem to be a built-in type modifier list in Cobblemon,the data might be sent to showdown to process,which means I should spend some time to add it myself and test it.
 - Give more special effects to different moves.